ianmorris13/weathervsphenology/README.md

 2. If not, what do you recommend I expand on?
 Obviously my eyes were bigger than my stomach when orginally planning this, but so far I have a project that I am somewhat proud of, even if it is not

 3. Is it ok if I continue this project outside the class?
 I think that was your intention if I'm correct?
-That's why you had us make our own github page, and not through servers like the UCLA servers, correct?
+That's why you had us make our own github page, correct?

 ## Abstract